 Sure, living in Toronto offers you a lot, such as a great nightlife, plenty of entertainment options, a vibrant and multicultural group of residents, and plenty of professional sports teams, but it also comes with a higher price tag than living in a smaller community.
 Go to a local mortgage website to see how much you would have to spend to live in Toronto.

-Local business, Islington denture clinic in Toronto is a proud website sponsor
+Local business, Insurance Tiger (Insurance Broker) is a proud website sponsor

 Some costs you might have to deal with include rent, mortgages, transportation, insurance, taxes, and food.
 If you decide to buy a loft unit for example, you're looking at a mortgage payment, insurance payment, and any costs associated with upkeeping your home.
 Not too mention how much money you're going to have to spend on food in order to survive while living in Toronto.
 You don't want to go hungry, do you?
 Probably not.
 The average money spent on food for a family of four every week in Toronto is just over $135.
 That means you're going to be spending almost $550 every month on groceries alone.
 Can you afford that?